CGLIFE7/KronosDocs/docs/docs/batch_rename.md

 <br>

-Select multiple objects and input a name to rename them all with clean numbers, eg
+Select multiple objects and input a name to rename them all with clean numbers, eg. entering leg would give:

 Leg 1